RasmusLiltorp/DailyScrum/README.md

 - 🔑 No login required
 - 🎯 Kahoot-style lobby codes
 - 👥 See everyone's entries in one place
-- 🔒 Auto-deletion of all data after 2 hours
+- 🔒 Auto-deletion of all data after 2 hours (Cron-jobs)
-- 🛡️ Rate limiting & CAPTCHA protection against spam
+- 🛡️ Rate limiting for protection against spam
 - ⚡ Minimalist UI built with Tailwind + DaisyUI

 ---